MapleCross Coastline Reserve

-Help protect a piece of Prince Edward County’s wild south coast
+Rare piece of Prince Edward County’s undeveloped shoreline

-The property contains 40 acres (16 hectares) of rare costal wetland — part of the Provincially Significant South Bay Coastal Wetland that connects to Lake Ontario to the west — that provides habitat for a number of migratory birds, turtles, frogs and fish.
+The property contains 16 hectares (40 acres) of rare costal wetland — part of the Provincially Significant South Bay Coastal Wetland — that provides a buffer against local flooding as well as habitat for migratory birds, turtles, frogs and fish.

 Prince Edward County South Shore